Improve your health by drinking bay leaf tea

-Benefits Of Consuming Bay Leaf Tea
+Benefits of Consuming Bay Leaf Tea

 Bay leaves are full of antioxidants, and they are a good source of minerals and dietary fiber.
-Bay tea is used to treat stomachaches, clear up mucus in the lungs, cold, and sore throats.
+Bay leaf tea is used to treat stomachaches, clear up mucus in the lungs, cold, and sore throats.

 Other major benefits of bay leaf tea are: